chetstone/react-native-sound/README.md

 ### `enableInSilenceMode(enabled)`
 `enabled` {boolean} Whether to enable playback in silence mode (iOS only).
+`mixing` {?boolean} Optionally enable mixing with other sounds on the device.
+Default is false.
+By default this component is in `ambient` mode, meaning it allows mixing and sound does not play in silence mode.
+When silence mode is enabled with this function, it switches to `Playback` mode, which does *not* allow mixing.
+Pass this parameter as true to enable mixing again.

 ## Notes
 - To minimize playback delay, you may want to preload a sound file without calling `play()` (e.g. `var s = new Sound(...);`) during app initialization.
 This also helps avoid a race condition where `play()` may be called before loading of the sound is complete, which results in no sound but no error because loading is still being processed.